Ferrymead Bays: 2013 season

 The 2013 season saw Ferrymead Bays looking for a hat-trick of Mainland Premier League titles.
 The season finished with Ferrymead Bays coming in 3rd place as local rivals Cashmere Technical won the title with a total of 49 points and Nelson Suburbs finishing second with 41 points.
 Ferrymead Bays did however manage to retain the English Cup title beating rivals Coastal Spirit 2-1 in the final at ASB Park.
 Goals came from golden boot Russell Kamo and James O'Sullivan with goalkeeper Adam Highfield being awarded Man of the Match in the final.
 2013 would also mark the end of coach Mick Braithwaite's successful tenure at the club.
 He had made the suggestion of going into retirement in the later half of the season to a number of individuals at the club.

 2014 season

-Prior to the 2014 Mainland Premier League Season, Ferrymead Bays were pleased to announce that Danny Halligan would be the new manager at the club as of the 2014 season.
+Ferrymead Bays announced that Danny Halligan would take over as manager for the 2014 season.
 Danny Halligan represented New Zealand at international level and he ended his international playing career with 36 international caps and five goals to his credit.
 Ferrymead finished the 2014 season as they did in 2013 finishing in 3rd place with 34 points with rivals Cashmere Technical winning their second consecutive Premier League title levelling Ferrymead's number of titles with four.